 There are some skills specific to an industry or profession.
 Then there are others that are useful wherever you go, universally applicable.
-Aside from the things you need inside you, these are soft skills, and they’re important to develop because doing so opens up endless possibilities for you.
+These are soft skills, and they’re important to develop because doing so opens up endless possibilities for you.

 Here are five you should focus on: